Ghost-code94/ktor-api/README.md

 Replace host.docker.internal with your Redis host or service name if on the same Docker network.

-🔧 Calling the API
+Calling the API

-You can test the service using grpcurl:
+You can test the service using grpcurl.

 List available RPCs